Overview

 Open surgery

 Open surgery can be done under general, spinal (epidural) or local anaesthetic.
-A cut (about 10cm long) is made so that the surgeon can see and access the muscle.
+A cut (about 5cm to 10cm long) is made so that the surgeon can see and access the muscle.

 Keyhole (laparoscopic) surgery

 Keyhole surgery is always done under general anaesthetic.
-The surgeon makes a small cut (about 1 or 2cm long) in, or just below, your belly button.
+The surgeon makes a small cut (about 1cm long) in, or just below, your belly button.
 A thin tube with a light and camera on the end (called a laparoscope) is put through the cut and passed down to your groin.
 The camera allows the surgeon to see inside your tummy.

-The surgeon makes other small cuts to your tummy to repair the hernia.
-The surgeon uses special instruments to pull the bulge or lump back into your tummy and the hole is closed with a mesh patch.
+The surgeon makes 2 other small cuts to your tummy to repair the hernia.
+These cuts are half a centimetre long.
+The surgeon uses special instruments to pull the bulge or lump back into your tummy and the hole is covered with a mesh patch.

 We sometimes use robotic assistance with keyhole surgery.
 Your doctor will discuss if this is likely in your case.